Max Planck Institute for Medical Research: History

-The institute was opened in 1930 as the Kaiser Wilhelm Institute for Medical Research, and was re-founded as a Max Planck Institute in 1948.
+The institute was founded in 1927 by Ludolf von Krehl as the Kaiser Wilhelm Institute for Medical Research, opened in 1930, and re-founded as a Max Planck Institute in 1948.
 Its original goal was to apply the methods of Physics and Chemistry to basic medical research, e.g. radiation therapy for cancer treatment, and it included departments of Chemistry, Physiology, and Biophysics.
 In the 1960s, new developments in biology were reflected with the establishment of the Department of Molecular Biology.
 Toward the end of the 1980s and during the 1990s, investigations began into the specific functions of muscle and nerve cells.
-New departments were established in Cell Physiology (1989-2008), Molecular Cell Research (1992-1999), Molecular Neurobiology (1995), Biomedical Optics (1999) and Biomolecular Mechanisms (2002).
-The independent junior research groups for Ion Channel Structure (1997-2003) and Developmental Genetics of the Nervous System (1999-2005) were also founded.
+New departments were established in Cell Physiology (1989–2008), Molecular Cell Research (1992–1999), Molecular Neurobiology (1995), Biomedical Optics (1999) and Biomolecular Mechanisms (2002).
+The independent junior research groups for Ion Channel Structure (1997–2003) and Developmental Genetics of the Nervous System (1999–2005) were also founded.

-The Present
+The present

 The institute currently has four departments: Biomolecular Mechanisms (Ilme Schlichting), Chemical Biology (Kai Johnsson), Cellular Biophysics (Joachim Spatz) and Optical Nanoscopy (Stefan W. Hell).

 With the appointment of three new directors in the last few years, the institute has experienced a major reorientation.
 The new, central topic of research is to observe in real time and manipulate the complex dynamics of the interactions between macromolecules in the living cell, in health and disease.
 The four departments work in complementary areas: the determination of atomic structures (Ilme Schlichting), optical nanoscopy (Stefan Hell), design of new reporter molecules (Kai Johnson) and cellular material research and biophysics (Joachim Spatz).
 This institute-wide project involves developing tools for biomedical research.